Close-up of a frayed rope with a knot on a textured beige surface next to three small brown seeds or nuts and a leaf.

 I believe art is a powerful tool for well-being, a bridge between our inner and outer worlds.

-My dharma, my path of purpose
+My path of purpose

 “Who looks outside, dreams; who looks inside, awakes.” — Carl Jung